 The results from the simulations of the future precipitation changes at local scale are presented by means of maps for annual and seasonal changes at each station.
 All changes are calculated as the difference between scenario simulations based on the ECHAM5- and HadCM3-derived WG parameters and observations, (i.e. scenario simulation minus observation).
-In addition, Tables 3.1 and 3.2 give the fraction of stations having positive (or negative changes).
-The magnitudes of the changes at the various stations were divided into seven classes: three classes for positive and negative changes respectively, and one class for "no change".
+In addition, Table X and X give the fraction of stations having positive (or negative changes).
+The magnitude of the changes at the various stations were divided into seven classes: three classes for positive and negative changes respectively, and one class for "no change".
 Positive changes indicating wetter climate conditions are given with green to blue colour tones in the maps, the yellow to red colour tones indicate changes towards drier climate.
 (The maps for pxcdd are the only exception where positive (negative) changes imply drier (wetter) conditions.).
 Stations without any change are symbolized with "x".
-In addition, Table 3.1 and 3.2 give the fraction of stations are given where classes for changes at the annual and seasonal scale respectively.
+In addition, Table 3.1 and 3.2 give the fraction of stations in the seven classes for changes at the annual and seasonal scale respectively.